OCA/bank-payment/account_invoice_select_for_payment/README.rst

 To mark an invoice as "selected for payment", click on the button before the Number column.
 This will change the state and change the way the button is displayed to a checked box.
+It's also possible to choose if the invoice is to pay or not directly in the form viex of the invoice.
+When it's to pay, a ribbon appears.

 When done, use the search filter "Selected for payment", and select all the lines to give access to the Actions menu, in which you can select